 The Virginia turnaround featured four games that the team won in the final seconds.
 Along the way the Cavaliers became the first college football program to ever win road games at Miami and Florida State in the same season on the way to UVa being ranked in the Associated Press Top-25 poll for the first time since the 2007 season.

 For his efforts, London was recognized as the Atlantic Coast Conference's Coach of the Year.
 He was also selected by the Fellowship of Christian Athletes to receive its 2011 Grant Teaff Coach of the Year Award.
-A total of five Cavalier players earned either first or second-team All-ACC honors.
+Five of his players earned either first or second-team All-ACC honors.
 The 2011 team saw two players - CB Chase Minnifield and OG Austin Pasztor - receive All-America honors and CB Demetrious Nicholson was named a Freshman All-American.

-He quickly defined the culture for the football team by prescribing three basic tenets for his players:
+He defines the culture for the football team by prescribing three basic tenets for his players:

 Go to Class Show Class Treat People with Dignity and Respect

 The results of his actions were tangible.
-In his first spring semester at UVa the team posted its best cumulative grade point average in 10 years and student-athletes were heavily involved in community service projects and outreach programs.
+In his first spring semester at UVa the team posted its best cumulative grade point average in 10 years.
+Those results have continued to improve and during the spring of 2013, his players once again set a high mark for its GPA.

 While all of those things are impressive, London is the first to remind everyone his primary goal is to reverse the fortunes of the Cavalier program on the field.
 Success has been a big part of the Mike London story even prior to being named the 39th coach in the Virginia program's history.